Using Secure Pharmacy Automation to Combat Narcotic Abuse

 This is a new technology to carefully control the onsite storage and distribution of medications (especially narcotics) and supplies at long-term care facilities, surgery centers, veterinary clinics, hospice, etc. At all times, pharmacies who stock the medications and nursing managers who control the removal of medications know what doses are inside each NexsysADC cabinet, which nurse is accessing them, and what medication dose is getting to which patient.

 The pharmacy is connected to the patient facility and NexsysADC cabinet at all times via a cloud connection, so each transaction and inventory is visible and traceable.
-Automated dispensing cabinets (ADC) have been available for a couple decades, but NexsysADC now makes this technology affordable for even smaller volume facilities, not just large hospitals and national LTC providers.
+Automated dispensing cabinets (ADC) have been available for a couple decades, but NexsysADC now makes this technology affordable for even smaller volume facilities like behavioral health, hospice, long-term care facilities — not just large hospitals.
 We are putting much-needed safeguarding technology into the hands of practitioners who truly need this protection.

 This technology has evolved from the famous Kirby Lester tablet counter in use in thousands of pharmacies around the world.
 The KL1Plus, however, is far from just a pill counting machine that counts 30 capsules at a time.
 The KL1Plus ensures that the technician filling that prescription is not making a mistake.
 The device is connected to the pharmacy’s computer system and matches up the prescribed drug to the one that the technician is about to pour out for the patient order.